chinenual/synergize/docs/acks.md

 ## Technical Dependencies

-Synergize is a free and open source application, which uses a number of other open source technologies.
+Synergize is free and open source software, which uses a number of other open source technologies.
 They include:

 * Quentin Renard's excellent Go library [Astilectron](https://github.com/asticode/go-astilectron) and its related bundler and bootstrap modules.
 * Aaron Jacob's Go [serial port library](https://github.com/jacobsa/go-serial).